Psychedelic Therapy 6

 As I stare at the spiritual items on the altar, they go from clear to blurry.
 The large white-lit candle shoots thin flame-colored beams at my forehead.
 The candle now floats three feet above the altar’s spiritual items and multiplies to six white candles.
 They swiftly spin in 360 motion once and then disappear.

 I’m yawning more, a sign that my body is absorbing the ayahuasca.
 Dizziness is increasing, while my stomach is in discomfort.
-The two Shipibo healers begin singing icaros in the indigenous Panoan language utilized by the Shipibo culture of the Amazonian rainforest during ayahuasca ceremonies.
+The two Shipibo healers begin singing icaros in the indigenous Panoan language utilized by the Shipibo tribe of the Amazonian rainforest during ayahuasca rituals.

-“Mother ayahuasca, help my parents and me heal from any unresolved trauma,” I declare silently underneath my blanket.
+“Mother ayahuasca, help my parents and me heal from any unresolved problems,” I declare silently underneath my blanket.

 “MOTHER AYHUASCA!”
 I scream to myself, and I don’t know why.

-My legs shake again to the powerful vocals of the Shipibo healers singing shamanic icaros.
-I sit with arms around my knees, feeling helpless as unknown hurt flows through my spirit.
+My right leg shakes again as if it’s having a convulsion to the powerful vocals of the Shipibo healers singing shamanic icaros.
+I sit with my arms around my knees, feeling helpless as unknown hurt flows through my spirit.

 I remove the blanket that was covering my head and body to the sounds of painful synergy.
 The woman to my left is throwing up hard inside her bucket.
 The girl to my right cries as her mother quietly talks to her.
 Another participant on the other side of the room is struggling with stomach pains.
 I’m moaning from a combination of soulful pain and mental disarray.